exasim-project/NeoN/doc/ci.rst

 To ensure the correctness of this integration, the CI system includes jobs that build and run FoamAdapter with NeoN.
-The integration tests are executed on CPUs by GitHub CI, while the integration tests on GPUs are executed by LRZ GitLab CI as described below.
+The integration tests are executed on CPUs by GitHub CI, while the integration tests on GPUs are executed by LRZ GitLab CI as illustrated below.

 .. mermaid::